sunfounder/pidog/docs/source/python/py_12_app_control.rst

 Autostart on Boot
 -----------------
-When controlling Pidog via the APP, you wouldn't want to first log into the Raspberry Pi and keep ``12_app_control.py`` running before connecting with the APP.
+When controlling PiDog via the APP, you wouldn't want to first log into the Raspberry Pi and keep ``12_app_control.py`` running before connecting with the APP.

 There's a more streamlined approach.
-You can set Pidog to automatically run ``12_app_control.py`` every time it's powered on.
-After this, you can directly connect to Pidog using the APP and control your robotic dog with ease.
+You can set PiDog to automatically run ``12_app_control.py`` every time it's powered on.
+After this, you can directly connect to PiDog using the APP and control your robotic dog with ease.

 How to set this up?

 #.
-Execute the following commands to install and configure the ``pidog_app`` application and set up WiFi for Pidog.
+Execute the following commands to install and configure the ``pidog_app`` application and set up WiFi for PiDog.

     .. raw:: html